Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ```
 <!-- prettier-ignore-end -->

-Callback functions are also used with event handling.
+Callback functions are also used for event handling.
 In the code below, using the built-in [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function, `clickMessage` will be executed when an HTML element with ID `callback-button` is clicked.
-This will be a future topic, so consider this a sneak peak!
+Event handling will be a future topic, so consider this a sneak peek!

 <!-- prettier-ignore-start -->
 ```js